agdturner/ccg-v3d/README.md

 - [V3D_Line](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Line.java) - an infinitte line geometry that passes through two defined points.
 - [V3D_Ray](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Ray.java) - an infinite line geometry that extends from a point in one direction through another point.
 - [V3D_Plane](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Plane.java) - an infinite [plane geometry](https://en.wikipedia.org/wiki/Plane_(geometry)).
 The plane is defined either by: 3 points (p, q and r) that are not [collinear](https://en.wikipedia.org/wiki/Collinearity) or coincident, or by a normal vector and a point (where all points orthogonal to the normal vector at the point are on the plane).
 - [V3D_Envelope](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Envelope.java) - represents a [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid) with edges aligned with the coordinate axes.
-The dimensions can collapse, so the envelope can form: a [rectangle](https://en.wikipedia.org/wiki/Rectangle) with all the x, or all the y, or all the z being the same; or a line segment with all the x and all the y being the same, or all the x and all the z being the same, or all the y and all the z being the same; or a point where all the x and all the y and all the z are the same.
+This is sometimes known as an Axis Aligned Bounding Box or AABB, or an Orientation Bounding Box.
+The dimensions can collapse in that the envelope can be: a [rectangle](https://en.wikipedia.org/wiki/Rectangle) with all the x, or all the y, or all the z being the same; or a line segment with all the x and all the y being the same, or all the x and all the z being the same, or all the y and all the z being the same; or a point where all the x and all the y and all the z are the same.
 Envelopes are computationally useful for testing and calculating intersections and visibilities.
 - [V3D_LineSegment](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_LineSegment.java) - represents a single continuous finite part of a line.
 Line segments are considered equal irrespective of the order of the end points.
 The centroid of a line segment can be computed and stored.
 - [V3D_Triangle](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Triangle.java) - a triangular part of a plane.
 The three coplanar points {p, q and r} are the corners of the triangle.
 Triangle sides can be stored as line segments.
 The centroid of a triangle can be computed and stored.
 - [V3D_Tetrahedron](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Tetrahedron.java) - represents a [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron).
 Any selection of three points are not coplanar with the fourth.
 A tetrahedron surface can be thought of as compising of four triangles.
 The [centroid](https://en.wikipedia.org/wiki/Centroid#Of_a_tetrahedron_and_n-dimensional_simplex) and the [volume](https://en.wikipedia.org/wiki/Tetrahedron#Volume) can be computed and stored.